bralat/gh_admin_divisions/readme.md

 ## Get started

 This repo contains some data on the administrative levels of Ghana (Regions, MMDA and Towns) in a sqlite database, csv and json formats.
-Please note that not all towns are captured in the data.
+Please note that not all towns are captured in the data and there may be repitions in towns

 For easy download, the csv and json data are provided.
 To regenerate the data, you can make use of the following commands